Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Holonomy and flow in hyperbolic time

 \subsection{Comparison of three motion processes}

 We need to control the behaviour of an orthogonal projection.
 Since we work on a universal cover, it will be very convenient to have processes that are invariant under homotopy and that is why we study holonomy.
 Moreover, this motion enables us to carry information step by step from far away transversals to the regular transversals where we want to build orthogonal projections.
 Still, we need it to be well defined on an initial disk and a way to keep disks in the process.
 Here, estimating the flow is crucial to guarantee these technical elements.
-The end of the proof relies deeply on comparing these three motions.
+The end of the proof relies deeply on comparing these three motions: following a local orthogonal projection, holonomy and parallel flow in same time.
 We need some preparation.

 \begin{lem} Let $a\in\mani{E}$ be some singularity of $\fol$.
-There exists a constant $\eps_3>0$ such that for any $z_0\in\frac{3}{4}U_a$, there exists a regular flow box $U\simeq\set{D}\times\set{T}$ with $B\left(z_0,\eps_3\norm{z_0}_1\right)\subset U$. \end{lem}
+There exists a constant $\eps_3>0$ such that for any $z_0\in\frac{3}{4}U_a$, there exists a regular flow box $U\simeq\set{D}\times\set{T}$ with $B\left(z_0,\eps_3\norm{z_0}_{\infty}\right)\subset U$. \end{lem}

-\begin{proof} If $z\in U_a$ satisfies $\norm{z-z_0}_1\leq\frac{1}{2C_0C_1}\norm{z_0}_1$, then $\norm{X(z)-X(z_0)}_1\leq\frac{1}{4}\norm{X(z_0)}_1$ by~\eqref{X(z)=z} and~\eqref{X(z-w)=z-w}.
+\begin{proof} If $z\in U_a$ satisfies $\norm{z-z_0}_{\infty}\leq\frac{1}{2C_0C_1}\norm{z_0}_{\infty}$, then $\norm{X(z)-X(z_0)}_{\infty}\leq\frac{1}{4}\norm{X(z_0)}_{\infty}$ by~\eqref{X(z)=z} and~\eqref{X(z-w)=z-w}.
 Write $X=X_1\der{}{z_1}+X_2\der{}{z_2}$.
-Without loss of generality, we can suppose that $\norm{X(z_0)}_1=\Cmod{X_1(z_0)}$.
+Without loss of generality, we can suppose that $\norm{X(z_0)}_{\infty}=\Cmod{X_1(z_0)}$.
 Considering the exponential map of $\frac{X}{X_1}$, we conclude. \end{proof}

 This preparation enables us to ensure that the holonomy maps we consider are not only germs, but are defined on the whole disks of the initial covering.

 \begin{prop} Let $\set{T}_i,\set{T}_j\in\wt{\set{T}}$, $z\in\set{T}_i$ and $\lambda\colon\intcc{0}{1}\to\leafu{z}$ be such that $\lambda(0)=z$, $\lambda(1)\in\set{T}_j$ and $\lPC(\lambda)<2h_1$.
 Let $D\in\mathcal{V}_i$ be a disk of the initial covering containing $z$.
 If $R$ is sufficiently large, the holonomy map $\Hol_{\lambda}$ along $\lambda$ from $\set{T}_i$ to $\set{T}_j$ is well defined on $2D$.